All Images Copyright 2008-2025 Jennifer Lavrenz

 _

-I’m pretty sure my first trip to Tennessee was when I was younger and babysitting a family of3 young children while they were at an Amway conference.
-This was before it was”normal” to take photos for everything!
+I’m pretty sure my first trip to Tennessee was when I was younger and babysitting a family of 3 young children while they were attending an Amway conference.
+This was before it was ”normal” to take photos ofeverything!
 My next trip through TN as on a road trip to Florida with my mom and sister (catching a theme here)!?
-We drove by a few key spots in Nashville and that is where I took this photo of Luke Bryan and I ;) I’ve been to Nashville and the surrounding areas a few more times and I tried a few music bars on Broadway and I visited a few ministries and business I support.
-More recently flew into Knoxville and drove to Charlotte, NC.
-I could see myself living in this state.
-I like Tennessee!
+We drove by a few key spots in Nashville and that is where I took this photo of Luke Bryan and I ;)

 Jennifer Kaye xoxo